Uniform bounds for norms of sums of independent random functions: Uniform bounds for norms of empirical processes

-The explicit expressions for the constants $T_{5,\ve}$ and $T_{6,\ve}$ are given in the proof. \end{theorem} Theorem~\ref{t_random_case} establishes random uniform bounds on the norms of empirical processes in terms of the parameters determining the class $\cW$.
+Theorem \ref{t_random_case} establishes random uniform bounds on the norms of empirical processes in terms of the parameters determining the class $\cW$.
 In particular, the parameters $\mu$ and $\mu_*$ play an important role.
-Theorem \ref{t_random_case} leads to a number of powerful asymptotic results that demonstrate sharpness of the proposed random bound. \begin{corollary} Let assumptions of Theorem~\ref{t_random_case} hold, and let $s>2$ be fixed.
+Theorem \ref{t_random_case} leads to a~number of powerful asymptotic results that demonstrate sharpness of the proposed random bound. \begin{corollary} Let assumptions of Theorem \ref{t_random_case} hold, and let $s>2$ be fixed.
 There exist positive constants $k_{i}=k_i(s)$, $i=1,2,3$ such that if

-then for all $\ell >0$ and $q\geq 1$
+then for all $\ell>0$ and $q\geq1$